-If you have to design a web site from time to time, VirtualHosting has a great article entitled, Scientific Web Design: 23 Actionable Lessons from Eye-Tracking Studies.
+If you have to design a web site from time to time, check out Scientific Web Design: 23 Actionable Lessons from Eye-Tracking Studies.

 An eye tracker is a device for measuring eye positions and eye movements, often used in research for product design.
 A lot of studies have been done on web site design to determine the order a user looks at things on the page, how long they look at each thing, types of design that influence cognition, etc.

 While you can read lots of these types of studies, scientific studies can be hard to sift through.
 The folks at VirtualHosting basically took a collection of these studies and distilled them into 23 rules for web design.
 Here are a few highlights: